World has lot riding on India and China: Jaishankar

 If we do not advocate for a world which is based on law and norms, "then frankly, it will be the law of the jungle," the external affairs minister said adding virtues of Lord Buddha and Mahatma Gandhi are still recognised globally.
 "We have an ability to handle, manage and internalise diversity in a very very unique way," said Jaishankar.

-Referring to current geo-politics, changing dimension of alliances and diplomacy, he pitched for a less dogmatic and much more open minded and pragmatic approach in dealing with various countries and situations.
+Mentioning the current geopolitics and changing dimension of alliances and diplomacy, he pitched for a less dogmatic and much more open-minded and pragmatic approach in dealing with various countries and situations.
 Jaishankar said though military and economic powers used to symbolise global clout in the past, technology and connectivity are becoming new parameters of power and influence.